ballerine-io/ballerine/README.md

 ## Our vision for this project

-Watch a brief video expalining what we're building.
+Watch a brief video explaining what we're building.

 [Watch now](https://youtu.be/0SppYSZOatw)